 Oh, and Dom (I think he does tech work for the website, either way he's friends with Fred) has awesome blog posts that are consistently good to read.

-.
+Oh, and my current wallpaper.
 I'm normally a Rider man, but damn.

 * There was apparently some dramalama that went down a few years in the strip.
 Here's the skinny.
 For the first few years, there were 2 guys working on the comic.
 Rodney Caston (Largo) wrote, Fred Gallagher wrote a bit and drew the thing.
 Now, there were apparently creative differences over what direction to take the comic- give it something of a plot, or keep it light and unserious.
 Gallagher was in favor of the plot, and Caston was for the lighthearted stuff.
 Long story short, as evidenced above, Gallagher won and Caston left.
 The question in a lot of folks' minds is, how did he win?
 Gallagher says it was an amicable parting, while Caston claims that Gallagher basically took a "my way or the highway" approach.
 This all happened long before I read the comic, so hasn't impacted my enjoyment at all, but interesting to know.